aosheng1996/aosheng1996.github.io/_pages/about.md

 🤡**I am actively recruiting self-motivated master students.** 🤝

 <li> I plan to admit 3 master students in 2025.
-I am not concerned about the level of your undergraduate institution; I require a down-to-earth attitude, the drive to improve, a strong sense of self-motivation, and compliance with the laboratory’s unified management. <\li>
+I am not concerned about the level of your undergraduate institution; I require a down-to-earth attitude, the drive to improve, a strong sense of self-motivation, and compliance with the laboratory’s unified management.

-For master students who aspire to work in the industry, I will focus on cultivating their practical skills.
+<li> For master students who aspire to work in the industry, I will focus on cultivating their practical skills.

-For master students who wish to further their academic studies, I will train them to the standard of PhD students, equipping them with the ability to conduct independent research.
+<li> For master students who wish to further their academic studies, I will train them to the standard of PhD students, equipping them with the ability to conduct independent research.

-Additionally, I am also recruiting several high-year undergraduate interns.
+<li> I am also recruiting several high-year undergraduate interns.
 The recruitment is aimed at students majoring in computer science, automation, mathematics, and related fields.
 _______________________________________________________________________________________________________

 <html lang="en">